tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

-These messages are referred to as built-in messages, and include **mouseDown**, **mouseUp**, **keyDown**, **openCard**, and all the other messages described in the LiveCode Dictionary.
+These messages are referred to as built-in messages, and include **mouseDown**, **mouseUp**, **keyDown**, **openCard**, and all the other messages described in the Syntax Dictionary.

-LiveCode also sends a message whenever a handler executes a *custom* command (see *Sending Messages*).
+xTalk also sends a message whenever a handler executes a *custom* command (see *Sending Messages*).
 However, *built-in* commands are executed directly by the engine and don't result in sending a message.
-Similarly, LiveCode sends a function call whenever a handler calls a *custom* function, a **setProp** trigger whenever a handler sets a *custom* property, and a **getProp** call whenever a handler gets the value of a custom property.
+Similarly, the engine sends a function call whenever a handler calls a *custom* function, a **setProp** trigger whenever a handler sets a *custom* property, and a **getProp** call whenever a handler gets the value of a custom property.